Dr Nick Jenkins

-Dr Jenkins qualified from medical school in London.
-Following his junior doctor years in London he spent two years training in general and interventional cardiology at Papworth hospital, Cambridge.
-Following this he spent further periods of training in Southampton and Bristol and finally spent a year overseas in Melbourne, Australia where he completed a fellowship in interventional cardiology at the world renowned Monash Heart Centre.
+I qualified from medical school in London.
+Following my junior doctor years in London I spent two years training in general and interventional cardiology at Papworth hospital, Cambridge.
+Following this I spent further periods of training in Southampton and Bristol and finally spent a year overseas in Melbourne, Australia where I completed a fellowship in interventional cardiology at the world renowned Monash Heart Centre.

-He was appointed to his current post as a Consultant Interventional Cardiologist at the Sunderland Royal Hospital in 2014 and has a busy NHS practice in all areas of general and interventional cardiology.
-He performs a large volume of complex procedures including coronary angiography, coronary angioplasty/stenting (PCI), transthoracic and transoesophageal echocardiography and interventions for structural heart disease.
+I was appointed to my current post as a Consultant Interventional Cardiologist at the Sunderland Royal Hospital in 2014 and have a busy NHS practice in all areas of general and interventional cardiology.
+I perform a large volume of complex procedures including coronary angiography, coronary angioplasty/stenting (PCI), transthoracic and transoesophageal echocardiography and interventions for structural heart disease.

-In addition to his clinical practice, Dr Jenkins has keen research interests in both clinical trials and the investigation of the underlying mechanisms of heart attacks.
-He was awarded his postgraduate research degree in 2010 from the University of Bristol and has continued to initiate and maintain his research interests.
+In addition to my clinical practice, I have keen research interests in both clinical trials and the investigation of the underlying mechanisms of heart attacks.
+I was awarded my postgraduate research degree in 2010 from the University of Bristol and have continued to initiate and maintain my research interests.

 Some of the principal treatments carried out by Dr Nick Jenkins at Spire include:

 Treatment of high blood pressure (hypertension), dizzy spells, palpitations (arryhthmias) and blackouts.
 Assessment and treatment of coronary disease (angina).
 Diagnosis and treatment of heart valve disease.

 Spire Washington Hospital is only able to provide Covid-19 tests to patients undergoing surgery at our hospital.
 Covid-19 testing or antibody tests are not available as a standalone service.

 BSc (Hons) / University of London / 1995